-During the Industrial Revolution, the country of Charleroi was the centre of the country’s economic activity, and the Bois du Cazier, one of the main coal mines in Belgium.
+During the Industrial Revolution, the country of Charleroi was the center of the country’s economic activity, and the Bois du Cazier, one of the main coal mines in Belgium.
 Closed in 1967, the site has since been reclaimed and is listed as a UNESCO World Heritage Site.

 3. Brussels-Charleroi Canal

-The canal, or rather the canals (Willebroeck canal and Charleroi canal), have profoundly marked the landscape and the spatial structure of Brussels, influencing its urban development, its socio-economic context and enriching its industrial architectural heritage.
+The canal, or rather the canals (Willebroeck canal and Charleroi canal), have profoundly marked the landscape and the spatial structure of Brussels, influencing its urban development, socio-economic context and enriching its industrial architectural heritage.

 4. St. Christopher’s Church

 The chapel commissioned by Louis XIV for the garrison and dedicated to Saint Louis was transformed in 1722 and returned to the cult of Saint-Christophe.
 In 1957, the church underwent a spectacular restoration led by the architect Joseph André.This church is one of the best places to visit in Charleroi (Belgium).

 The direction of orientation of the building was changed and, in the new nave, a grandiose mosaic was made, according to Jean Ransy’s cartoons, by specialists from Venice.

 5. Belfry of Charleroi

 Come and admire the belfry of the city of Charleroi, a monument listed as a UNESCO World Heritage Site.
 The belfry is part of the Town Hall of Charleroi, designed by the architect Joseph André in 1936.